jpverkamp/blog/content/programming/daily-programmer/2013-08-22-tiny-turing-completeness-without-mmov.md

 - Memory
 - Virtual Machines
 ---
 Something was bugging me about my proof from yesterday.
-If we take another tack on proving Turing completeness, all we would have to prove is that we can simulate {{< wikipedia page="Subleq#Subtract and branch if less than or equal to zero" text="`SUBLEQ`" >}}.
+If we take another tack on proving Turing completeness, all we would have to prove is that we can simulate [[wiki:Subleq#Subtract and branch if less than or equal to zero|`SUBLEQ`]]().
 Since `SUBLEQ` is Turing complete, that's all we need--just convert each `SUBLEQ` into a `SUB`, `JZ`, and a `JLS`.
 So that means that Tiny as written should be Turing complete.

 So how does that work?